We’ve got 5 reasons. And 5 fixes.

 How to fix it: End processes with Activity Monitor.

-Activity Monitor will help you out a ton with your Mac speed.
+Activity Monitor will show you what processes are using up your system resources.
 Quitting an app that’s taking up a lot of processing power could make a huge difference in speeding up your slow Mac.
 Open up your Applications folder and then your Utilities folder.
 Here you’ll find the Activity Monitor, open it.
 Check out the list of apps and processes that happening on your Mac in real-time.
 Pretty complex, eh?

 Sadly, your Mac may just be too old to fix.
 When your Mac hardware gets too old, your speed drops drastically and you can do little to fix it without taking some serious measures.